 Consider which camera codec and which quality setting to record with.
 Ask yourself what is required of the media after filming.
 Will you be managing the post-production yourself, or will someone else’s workflow and post-production system need to be considered?
 An overview of the production and post-production process will help you ensure that you deliver the highest quality, most suitable and most compatible media for any given project.

 Backing up camera media

-Filming with multiple-cameras also means you will need to carefully manage much more data.
+Filming with multiple-cameras also means you will need to manage much more data carefully.
 It’s always a great idea to back up any recording immediately onto hard drives using a laptop.
 Organising your camera media into separate camera folders can also help prevent any confusion when a great deal may be happening around you at the same time.
 Creating one or more clones of that hard drive data is the safest way to secure your data.
 Always make sure you have a checked copy and clone before you clear down your camera data cards.

 Filming with two or three additional cameras means managing two or three times as much data, so having enough media storage becomes an important issue.
 If your camera media needs transcoding, or any other workflow before editing, this will also add significant extra post-production time.
 You then have the fun of editing all your amazing footage with multi-camera editing and then delivering a whole beautiful production that you’ve produced, filmed and edited all on your own!